deepthivempati/deepthivempati.github.io/_posts/microservices/2022-12-21-microservices-V2.md

 ### Microservices V2 - NEW features
 * Microservices Evolve Quickly.
 * Important Updates:
-* Latest versions of Spring Boot and Spring Cloud
+* Latest versions of Spring Boot and Spring Cloud.
+Spring cloud config server is the microservice where multiple microservices are connected to for the consistent configuration.
   * Spring cloud LoadBalancer instead of Ribbon
   * Spring cloud Gateway instead of Zuul
   * Resilience4j instead of Hystix